 Option 1:

-Delete the offending sentence.
+Delete the cited sentence.

 Option 2:

-Change the offending sentence to: “A STA contained in the AP or PCP shall not synchronise its TSF timer with other APs or PCPs.”
+Change the cited sentence to: “A STA contained in the AP or PCP shall not synchronise its TSF timer with other APs or PCPs.”
 This indicates the STA shouldn’t actively synchronise, but if it does end up synchronised (e.g. because they were all powered up at the same time), then so be it.

 Option 3:

-Delete the offending sentence and instead say that an AP or PCP shall initialise its TSF timer to a random value in the maximum range of the beacon interval, namely 65535 TUs.
+Delete the cited sentence and instead say that an AP or PCP shall initialise its TSF timer to a random value in the maximum range of the beacon interval, namely 65535 TUs.
 E.g. “A STA contained in the AP or PCP shall initialize its TSF timer with a random number in the range 0 to 65535”.

+Option 4:

+Delete the cited sentence and instead say that an AP or PCP shall initialise its TSF timer to a random value in the maximum range of the beacon interval, namely 65535 TUs.
+E.g. “A STA contained in the AP or PCP should initialize its TSF timer with a random number in the range 0 to 65535”.

 Proposed resolution:

 REVISED

-Make the changes shown under “Proposed changes” for CID 7317 in <this document>, which do whatever option was agreed to.
+Delete the cited sentence.